In the Mood: Other versions

 In the winter of 1977, a novelty version by the Henhouse Five Plus Too (a Ray Stevens project) employing the sounds of clucking chickens entered the U.S. Pop Top 40: (Billboard No. 40, Cash Box #37).

-An Indonesian-Dutch singer Taco recorded his version in 1986 for his album "Swing Classics: In the Mood of Glenn Miller".

-Jive Bunny and the Mastermixers prominently featured "In the Mood" as part of their hit medley "Swing the Mood", which was a #1 single in the UK in 1989 and reached #11 in the US in 1990.

 John Lee Hooker said that "In the Mood" was the inspiration for his song "I'm in the Mood" which became a No. 1 hit on the R&B Singles chart.

-In 2021, Art of Noise released an album of a 1986 live show titled In The City, Live In Tokyo, 1986 which contains an encore cover of "In The Mood".
+In 2025, Pentatonix covered the song as a mashup with "Run Rudolph Run" entitled "Moody Rudy" for their Christmas album Christmas in the City.